If you find anything false, please email me the links you found to prove what is true. Email me at bigislandtalk@gmail.com, Rebecca Melendez, Mahalo!

 towers?

-mountainous, the tops of cell towers can be only a few feet from these areas.
+mountainous, the tops of these cell towers are only a few feet from these areas.
+These areas are getting the full blast of the radiation.

 On Palani Rd. and Queen K HWY, there are two cell towers whose tops are only a